carpentrycon/carpentryconhome-proposals/CCatHome_Regional_Host_Guide.md

 - Direct link to the [CoC Facilitators Roles and Responsibilities](https://docs.google.com/document/d/1p0GIrNzXHYJlJmFr_18oOkOIFRnfH51BqlBmqhNni-Y/edit?usp=sharing)

 ## Role-Specific Guidelines for CarpentryCon@Home
-There are following roles in the CarpentryCon\@Home event beside the task force members:
+We have the following roles in the CarpentryCon\@Home event beside the task force members:
 - Regional hosts
 - CoC facilitators who will be present as co-hosts with the regional hosts